maumueller/ann-benchmarks-reproducibility/README.md

 $ bash reproducibility/run_gpu.sh
 ```

-Our machine was equipped with a Quadro M4000 with compute engine 5.2 and all runs where finished within 10 minutes.
+Our machine was equipped with a Quadro M4000 with compute engine 5.2 and all runs were finished within 10 minutes.
 If the reproducibility environment features an older GPU, the version of the compute engine must be manually set during compilation of FAISS in `install/Dockerfile.faissgpu` by editing the flag `DCMAKE_CUDA_ARCHITECTURES="75;72;52"`.

 Reproducing the Paper From The Results
 ======================================